 A zine that documented my world during 2020.

-The final project assignment was to create a map that accomplishes the following:
+Create a map that accomplishes the following:

 - Research inspires and informs visual design work

 - Collect and curate data specific to my life

 - Develop a model for the expression of data document your process as a product

 In the final project for Visual Culture & Design graduate course, students were tasked to use data of their choice to create visual maps of their lives in 2020.